zkutasi/homelab/automation/README.md

 ## Requirements

-- Free and Open source, preferrably 0$ cost
+- Free and Open source, preferably 0$ cost
 - Infrastructure as Code (IaC): commit the declarative or imperative steps and the tool should just do/achieve
 - Schedule through a webUI, but command line execution shall be also possible